 Pienza: Reinassence and…cheese

-Nestled between luscious green hills and breathtaking views, it was built as the ideal Renaissance city.
-Lovely building covered in travertine marble that gives them a light green color, narrow streets and even some views that you might recognize from “Romeo and Juliet” one of the masterpieces of the Italian director Franco Zeffirelli.
+Nestled between luscious green hills and the world famous Tuscany valleys, Pienza was built as the ideal Renaissance city.
+Lovely buildings covered in travertine marble that gives them a light green color, narrow streets and even views that you might recognize from the movie “Romeo and Juliet” one of the masterpieces of the Italian director Franco Zeffirelli.

-They even have a “Palio del Cacio Fuso”, an exhilarating game where the participants, one for each district of Pienza, have to push a wheel cheese around a little wooden spindle in the middle of the main square.
-Let me just tell you… be ready to laugh a lot!
+They even have a “Palio del Cacio Fuso”, an exhilarating game where the participants, one for each district of Pienza, have to push a big wheel of cheese around a little wooden spindle in the middle of the main square.
+Get ready to laugh a lot!

 Tuscia Viterbese: wine, relax and history

-The Tuscia Viterbese includes parts of Lazio, Tuscany and Umbria regions.
-It’s a place full of history where you can spend a romantic weekend with your better half, walking hand in hand on the shores of Lake Bolsena, eating traditional dishes and learning so much about the Etruscan history.
+The Tuscia Viterbese area includes parts of Lazio, Tuscany and Umbria regions.
+It’s a place full of history, where you can spend a romantic weekend with your better half, walking hand in hand on the shores of Lake Bolsena, eating traditional Italian dishes and learning about the Etruscan history.

 The area is best seen in Spring or in February for Valentine’s day, because during the Summer is pretty busy with (mainly) Italian tourists who go there to enjoy the good weather and the lake.